🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-You should spend about 20 minutes on this task The charts below describe 4 sectors of employment, in 2009 and 2020.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words
+You should spend about 20 minutes on this task.
+The pie charts below show the comparison of different kinds of energy production in France in two years.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words.

 See All